jbeeko/TypeUp/README.md

 TypeUp consists of a FSharp Object Notation (FSON) language and a matching  FSONParser.
 TypeUp lets you represent a wide rage of FSharp types in a simple text format and then parse them into matching FSharp types on demand.
 FSON files can be used as typed configuration files or to maintain an archive of structured documents.

-Here is a simple example of defining a type, creating some data and parsing it.
-A more complex example is provided later.
+Here is an example of defining a type, creating some data and parsing it.

 ```
 open FSONParser